 Search

-The Halton Regional Police Service (HRPS) is investigating the jewelry robbery of an elderly male in Burlington.
+The Halton Regional Police Service (HRPS) is investigating a shocking home invasion in Oakville.